deepanshs/mrsimulator/docs/user_guide/method/method.rst

     :alt: figure
     :align: center

     Energy level diagram of a spin :math:`I=5/2` nucleus.
-Arrows beginning at the initial state and end at the final state represent transitions.
+Arrows beginning at the initial state and ending at the final state represent transitions.
 Transitions are labeled with their corresponding :math:`\text{p}_I` and :math:`\text{d}_I` spin transition symmetry function values.

 ----

 .. only:: html

-    For a summary on spin transition symmetry functions in NMR, click on the disclosure button below.
+    For a summary of spin transition symmetry functions in NMR, click on the disclosure button below.

 .. only::  not html